FOR IMMEDIATE RELEASE

 The Saturday concert begins at 7:30 pm.
 Tickets are available through the Sheldon or at the door.
 Children 12 and under are free.

-The weekend actually starts on Thursday, April 18 with a ceili and sessions at Pat Connolly’s Pub at Tamm and Oakland avenues.
-A ceili is lively social dance guaranteed to please.
-Jackie O’Riley will be teaching the dances as the evening progresses and music will be provided by our own ceili band.
+The weekend actually starts on Thursday, April 10 with a ceili and sessions at Atomic on Manchester in the Grove.
+A ceili is lively social dance with no previous experience required to enjoy.
+Shannon Flecke will teach the dances throughout the evening and music will be provided by our own ceili band.
 A session will take place that evening as well.
 More information is available at tionol.org

-Workshops will be held Saturday, April 20th at St. Louis University High School.
-Both morning and afternoon workshops provide an excellent opportunity to learn new tunes, songs, and dances, not to mention techniques for all the instruments common to Irish music from master musicians.
+Those wanting to learn a tune or new technique can take advantage of one of the workshops on Saturday, April 12 at St. Louis University High School.
+Both morning and afternoon workshops with instruction by the world-renowned musicians offer a unique opportunity for anyone wanting to learn more about traditional Irish music.
 Newcomers are welcome; no experience is necessary to enjoy the dance or ballad workshops or learn a tune on the tin whistle or bodhrán (Irish drum).

-A central part of the weekend will be the iconic “sound of Ireland”, the uilleann (pronounced "illin”) bagpipes which have recently been placed on the Representative List of Intangible Cultural Heritage of Humanity by UNESCO.
-Guest pipers will include pre-eminent piper & winner of the coveted Gradam Ceoil Musician of the Year award for 2023, Mick O’Brien.
-We’re also thrilled to have Louise Mulcahy, a piper and flute player who’s won numerous awards and accolades as a musician and promotion of women pipers.
-Piper Ivan Goff, a native of Dublin and now living in New York will be joining us for the first time as well as piper Joey Abarta.
+A major feature of the weekend are the uilleann pipes.
+Hailed as the iconic “sound of Ireland”, the uilleann (pronounced “illin”) bagpipes, which UNESCO recently placed its Representative List of Intangible Cultural Heritage of Humanity.
+Guest pipers will include Mick O’Brien, a pre-eminent piper and the winner of the coveted Gradam Ceoil Musician of the Year award for 2023.
+Piper Cillian Vallely, a member of the band Lúnasa, will be with us for the first time as well as Pádraig Keane, a former TG4 Young Musician of The Year.

 More information, including a schedule of all events, online workshop registration, and concert tickets can be found at tionol.org.

-For additional information, or to schedule an interview with Tionól musicians, please contact Mike Mullins (see above).
+For additional information, or to schedule an interview with Tionól musicians, please contact Mike Mullins at mmullins@tionol.org or 314-578-1333.